-15. Reasons for Program Changes or Adjustments

-16. Tabulation, Publication Plans, and Time Schedules
+15. Explain the reasons for any program changes or adjustments to #16f of the IC Data Part 1 Form.

+This is a new collection, therefore all burden is new.
+This program change results in an increase in burden of 1,087 hours and 56 responses.

+16. For collections of information whose results will be published, outline plans for tabulation and publication.
+Address any complex analytical techniques that will be used.
+Provide the time schedule for the entire project, including beginning and ending dates of the collection of information, completion of report, publication dates, and other actions.

 Each year after the data submission deadline, Coordinating Center staff will summarize the evaluation data provided for the preceding year; all data will also be summarized at the conclusion of the five-year project.
 Data analysis will take place using SPSS and will consist primarily of descriptive and frequency analyses.
 These data summaries will be provided to OPE in an annual report and published on the project web site.
 The data will also be used in presentations at national conferences (at least 3) and manuscript submissions to journals (at least 2).

 In addition to the data summaries, the Coordinating Center also plans to perform secondary analysis of the program data to determine the relationships between characteristics and outcomes at both the program level and the individual level.
 This secondary data analysis will also take place using SPSS and will include inferential statistics such as correlation analysis, t-tests, and ANOVAs, as well as predictive analyses such as regression.
 Findings of the secondary analysis will be (1) used to develop a report and recommendations for OPE and the existing TPSID programs; (2) published in at least 2 journal articles and (3) presented at least 3 national conferences.
 Table 3 indicates the time schedule for the entire five-year project.